Skip links

 From ILR to British Citizenship

-Once you have held Indefinite Leave to Remain for at least 12 months you are eligible to apply for British Citizenship by naturalisation.
-This is the final step in your journey and provides you with a British passport and full rights as a citizen including the right to vote and the security of knowing your status can never be lost.
+Once you have held Indefinite Leave to Remain for at least 12 months, you are eligible to apply for British Citizenship by naturalisation (at the 2026 fee of £1,709).

 Common Reasons for Ancestry Visa Refusal